Evidence tells us drinking alcohol contributes to increasing a person’s risk of developing breast cancer.1,2,3

 Fluid leaking from a nipple when you aren't pregnant or breastfeeding

 Changes in the position of a nipple

-Most often these symptoms are caused by other medical conditions and are not necessarily symptoms of breast cancer, but if you experience any of them, it is important to get them checked by a doctor or another qualified member of your GP's team.
-Please visit the Cancer Research UK website for more information about the early symptoms of breast cancer.
+Most often these symptoms are caused by other medical conditions and they don’t necessarily mean you have breast cancer.
+But if you experience any of them, it’s important to get them checked by a doctor or another qualified member of your GP's team.

 Understanding breast cancer risks from alcohol

-the risk of developing alcohol-related cancers, including breast cancer, increases significantly if drinking more than an average of one alcoholic drink a day – or one unit, which is equivalent to about one small (125ml) glass of wine;6,7,8
+Drinking alcohol doesn’t automatically mean you will get breast cancer, and not drinking cannot guarantee you won't.
+But there is evidence that shows your risk of developing alcohol-related cancers increases significantly if you drink more than an average of one alcoholic drink (or one alcoholic unit) a day.
+That’s equivalent to about one small (125ml) glass of wine.6,7,8

 How does alcohol increase your risk of developing breast cancer?